Legislative & Public Policy Clinic Goals and Structure

-The Legislative and Public Policy Clinic provides a practical skills experience in researching, drafting, and pursuing adoption of California state legislative and regulatory changes.
-While seeking these changes, students will interact with elected and appointed officials in state government, their staff, lobbyists, and public affairs professionals.
-Students will also have an opportunity to develop political coalitions, interact with the media, and advocate for change in State Capitol proceedings.
+The Legislative & Public Policy Clinic provides a practical skills experience in researching, drafting, and pursuing adoption of California state legislative, regulatory, and public policy changes.
+Students will interact with clients, elected and appointed officials in state government, their staff, lobbyists, and public affairs professionals.
+Students will develop coalition and interact with the media.

 - SB 350 (Galgiani): Ensures continuity of care of inmates by requiring their electronic health records to follow them to a new facility when there is electronic communication.
 (Students: Melerie Michael, Elizabeth Vice)